nobody910/nobody910.github.io/_pages/cv.md

 1. Reviewer for IEEE Transactions on Knowledge and Data Engineering (**TKDE**)
 1. Reviewer for Engineering Applications of Artificial Intelligence (**EAAI**)
 1. Reviewer for IEEE Network
+1. Reviewer for IEEE Transactions on Vehicular Technology (**TVT**)
+1. Reviewer for Results in Engineering
+1. Reviewer for Journal of Big Data
 1. Reviewer for Cluster Computing
 1. Reviewer for Applied Network Science
 1. Reviewer for IEEE Internet of Things Journal (**IoTJ**)